Galoludwig/sierra-santa-catarina-wildfires/README.md

 If you use this repository, please cite:

 Márquez-Villalba, G. L., Tapia-Silva, F. O.& Márquez García, A. Z. (2026).
-Galoludwig/sierra-santa-catarina-wildfires: Biophysical drivers of wildfire occurrence in a protected peri-urban area of Mexico City: A 25-year analysis of the Sierra de Santa Catarina (2001–2025) (Version v1.0.0) [Computer software].
+Galoludwig/sierra-santa-catarina-wildfires: Biophysical drivers of wildfire occurrence in a protected peri-urban area of Mexico City: A 25-year Landsat based analysis of the Sierra de Santa Catarina (2001–2025) (Version v1.0.0) [Computer software].
 Zenodo. https://doi.org/10.5281/zenodo.21389234

 ---